cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 :parking: _Property_ **Partial ordering of all transactions**: The set of all the transactions in the mempool, regardless of their classes, will have a *partial order*.

-This means that some pairs of transactions are comparable and, thus, have and order, while others not.
+This means that some pairs of transactions are comparable and, thus, have an order, while others not.

 #### Network-wide consistency